You are here

 • Engages in sex work as a worker or client.

-The mpox vaccine is not recommended for or available to the general public unless they have been identified as a close contact of a confirmed case.
+The vaccine is not available to individuals of any gender who are not part of the community of gay, bisexual and other men who have sex men, unless they have been identified as a close contact of a confirmed case.

 The vaccine cannot be administered to people who have symptoms that could be due to mpox.
 Instead, find a location for testing